Essential vitamin K. Vitamin K For strong bones

 • liver cirrhosis of various nature;

-• long-term use of a number of medications, including antibiotics and antimicrobial agents;
+• long-term use of a series medicines, including antibiotics and antimicrobial agents;

-• incorrect use of anticoagulants in violation of dosages or if they are prescribed to the patient independently without consulting a doctor;
+• improper use of anticoagulants in violation of dosages or if they are prescribed to the patient independently without consulting a doctor;

-• a prolonged period of malnutrition or a strict diet in which the diet is unbalanced;
+• prolonged periods of malnutrition or sitting on strict diet, in which the diet is unbalanced;

-• an excess of calcium and phosphorus in the body, which adversely affect the synthesis of vitamin K;
+• excess calcium and phosphorus in the body, which negatively affect the synthesis of vitamin K;

-• severe surgical operations on the abdominal organs;
+• heavy surgical operations on the abdominal organs;

 • alcoholism.